Universal Sample Complexity Bounds in Quantum Learning Theory via Fisher Information Matrix: Main result 1: Sample complexity of -distance–based learning

+for $0 < \delta < 1/\sqrt{8\pi e}$.} By comparing Eqs.~\eqref{eq:paulientangled} and \eqref{eq:paulisingleuse}, we observe that the use of entanglement yields at least an exponential reduction in the required sample complexity with respect to the number of qubits $n$.
 The intuitive origin of the exponential sample complexity is as follows.
-In the absence of entanglement, the probe state necessarily possesses at least one Pauli-basis component whose magnitude is exponentially small in the number of qubits formulated by Eq. \eqref{eq:forlemma1}.
-This severely limits the amount of information that can be encoded about the corresponding Pauli eigenvalue, thereby resulting in an exponential scaling of the required number of samples.
+In the absence of entanglement, the probe state necessarily possesses at least one Pauli-basis component whose magnitude is exponentially small in the number of qubits, as indicated by Eq.~\eqref{eq:forlemma1}.
+This severely limits the amount of information that can be encoded about the corresponding Pauli eigenvalue, resulting in an exponential factor $2^{n}$ in the required sample complexity. {Lastly, we note that the original analysis of Pauli channel learning in Ref. \cite{entanglement-PhysRevA.105.032435} establishes a lower bound of $\Omega(n2^{n})$ for the fixed choices $\epsilon=1/2$ and $\delta=1/3$ whereas our lower bound depends explicitly on $\delta$ and applies in the range $0<\delta < 1/\sqrt{8\pi e}$ in the asymptotic small error regime $\epsilon\to 0$.
+This leaves a multiplicative gap of order $n$ compared with our lower bound in Eq. \eqref{eq:paulisingleuse}.
+Nevertheless, Eq. \eqref{eq:paulisingleuse} is already sufficient to demonstrate that entanglement enables an exponential advantage over protocols restricted to single, non-entangled uses of the Pauli channel.}